-Age: Do not ask a candidate’s age other than, “if hired,” can a candidate produce proof that he or she is 18 years of age.
+Age: Do not ask a candidate’s age other than, “if hired,” can the candidate produce proof that he or she is at least 18 years of age.

 Alcohol or Drug Use: The only allowable question relating to current or past drug or alcohol use is, “Do you currently use illegal drugs?”

 Criminal Record: Do not ask if a candidate has been arrested; you may ask if the candidate has ever been convicted of a crime.

 Culture/Natural Origin: You may ask if the individual can, “upon hire,” provide proof of legal right to work in the United States.
 You may ask about language fluency if it is relevant to job performance.

 Disability: You may ask if candidates can perform essential job functions, with or without reasonable accommodation; and you may ask them to demonstrate how they would perform a job-related function.
 You may ask about prior attendance records, and you may require candidates to undergo a medical exam after an offer of employment has been made.

 Marital/Family Status: Questions about marital status and family issues are discouraged except as they relate to job performance, as in the childcare example above.

 Personal: Avoid questions related to appearance, home ownership, and personal financial situation.

 Race/Color: No race-related questions are legal.